Cleaning a boat's interior will remove dirt, mold, mildew and stains from all interior surfaces of the vessel.

 - Clean the interior storage areas & hard top surfaces with an all-purpose cleaner

 Once these steps are complete, the interior of the vessel will look clean and smell great too.

-Step 1: Scrub The Boat Bilge
+1. Scrub The Interior Boat Bilge With A Bilge Cleaner

 To clean the interior boat bilge:

 - Get a biodegradable bilge cleaner: Get a 1-gallon biodegradable bilge cleaner to help clean the interior bilge area.
 A biodegradable cleaner is more environmentally friendly when cleaning the bilge